rotorflight/rotorflight-lua-ethos/README.md

-# Rotorflight LUA Scripts for Ethos
+# Rotorflight Lua Scripts for Ethos

 [Rotorflight](https://github.com/rotorflight) is a Flight Control software suite designed for single-rotor helicopters.
 It consists of: